“I’m a Better Father Now, a Better Person.”

 Pete: Unless they know how to slow down, people with ADHD can go till they drop.
 Especially if you work at home, it’s vital to set a time when the workday is over.
 Otherwise, you’re always working – and often burned out.

 I persuaded Jeff to take frequent pit stops.
 Several times a day, he gets up from his desk and spends five to10 minutes walking around his office or around the block.
 The breaks help him relax, and relaxation helps him communicate better and be more patient.

 Jeff: One thing I never leave out of my schedule is exercise.
 Around the time of my divorce, I had one of those moments when you wake up and look at yourself honestly.
-I was 40 pounds overweight, and my energy was shot.
+I was 40 pounds too heavy, and my energy was shot.
 I still played hockey and went mountain biking, but I got winded easily and was prone to injuries.
 Now I eat right, work out in the gym, and run 10 kilometers three times a week.

 Getting into shape has given me more energy and increased my ability to concentrate.
 Now I find that if I skip exercise for a day or two, I start to feel agitated.
 I know that I have to hit the gym.

 Exercise was especially helpful a little over a year ago, when I went off medication.
 After taking a stimulant for about two years, I felt the benefits had maxed out.
 It wasn’t helping me do new things, and it was starting to make me feel over-stimulated.
 Whenever I skipped a dose, I felt better.
 I talked about this with Pete and my doctor, and they agreed it was time to try stopping meds.